top of page

 Victoria, British Columbia

 Clack had a big job ahead.
 He began his new appointment by revisiting a concept laid before the council two years earlier when California engineers were consulted about Victoria's unique traffic issues.
-They had suggested that Douglas Street be closed to vehicular traffic to become a pedestrian shopping area.
-Clack felt it was the right idea but the wrong street and recommended that instead of Douglas Street, Broad Street, between Broughton and View Street, could become a most attractive open-space shopping area.
-And besides, restricting Broad Street to pedestrian traffic would align well with his big-picture revitalization plan.
-Clack created a sketch of his vision for Victorians to consider and received an overwhelming response in favour of the idea.
-His Broad Street sketch went national after being featured as the spring cover piece in the official publication of the Community Planning Association of Canada (CPAC).
+They had suggested that Douglas Street be closed to vehicular traffic to allow for a pedestrian-only shopping area.
+Clack felt it was the right idea but the wrong street and recommended Broad Street instead, which would better align with his Downtown Improvement Plan.
+A sketch of his vision appeared in the local papers for Victorians to consider, and an overwhelming response was received in favour of the idea.
+His Broad Street Mall sketch went national after it appeared on the spring magazine cover of the Community Planning Association of Canada (CPAC).

 "Clack's sketch is the subject of quite a few interesting comments from Canadian communities." -Eric Beecroft (1958), CPAC National Director in Ottawa